 With the scope of employment bound to grow in both sectors, job seekers have a tough choice to make in deciding between banking and IT careers.
 A prudent decision can only be reached after weighing one against the other, so let us break down our answer into basic details that one must consider while making this choice.

-There are two ways to become a Probationary Officer in a bank.
+There are two ways to become a bank PO.

 The first one requires interested candidates to apply through IBPS and SBI common written examinations.
 With limited seats and a 3-stage examination spread-out over Preliminaries, Mains and Interviews candidates should expect a tough fight.
 The minimum age for eligibility is between 20 – 30 years.
 Also, the maximum number of test attempts are capped at 4 for the General category and 7 for the Reserved (SC/ST) categories.
 Bearing in mind these, the chances to pass the test are few and far between.

 There is a long but promising alternative route to becoming a probationary officer.
 It begins at NIIT IFBI via its 45-day classroom training program, the Post Graduate Diploma in Sales and Relationship Banking.
 Candidates are screened through interviews and an examination passing which they are handed provisional offer letters.
 It mentions the Terms & Conditions of the programme and the procedure to get into ICICI, post programme completion.
 After carefully evaluating the prospects students can decide if they want to enrol in the programme or not.
 Data suggests many students who take this journey, find themselves at officer-grade, entry-level positions in the ICICI Bank.
 Designations include titles such as Customer Service officer or a Senior Officer.